-Our BERT model and baseline logistic regression classify policy text using fundamentally different methodologies.
+Our BERT model and baseline logistic regression classifier use fundamentally different methodologies to classify policy text.
 The logistic regression model employs a traditional bag-of-words approach, representing documents as sparse, high-dimensional vectors of term frequencies.
-We specifically employ TF-IDF (Term Frequency-Inverse Document Frequency) using uni-grams and bi-grams; see Appendix B.2.
-While this represents terms in a transparent way, it disregards potentially important contextual information, word order, etc. Consequently, our logistic classifier does not incorporate contextual nuance into classification.
-Training involves fitting a regularized logistic model directly on the labeled policy textual data.
+Specifically, we use TF-IDF (Term Frequency-Inverse Document Frequency) features based on unigrams and bigrams (see Appendix B.2).
+We then train a regularized logistic regression model on the TF-IDF vectorized representations of the labeled policy text.
+While this approach is transparent, it disregards potentially important contextual information, such as word order and semantic meaning.

 By contrast, BERT has the advantage of a pre-trained architecture.
-It processes documents as sequences of terms (tokens), explicitly modeling the contextual relationships between words within the sequence.
+It processes documents as sequences of tokens, explicitly modeling the contextual relationships between words within the sequence.
 This allows BERT to capture complex semantic meanings and syntactic dependencies.
-Since the BERT model is pre-trained on large corpora of text, it imparts a general understanding of language structure and meaning before being trained for custom tasks.
-Training then involves 'fine-tuning' the pre-trained model on labeled data for our classification task.
+Because BERT is pre-trained on large corpora of text, it acquires a general understanding of language structure and meaning before being fine-tuned for specific tasks.
+Training then involves fine-tuning the pre-trained model on our labeled data for the classification task.

-As an early example of what are now broadly referred to as large language models, BERT differs from generative models such as GPT or Claude in that it is not typically employed for text generation.
-Instead, it is optimized for natural language understanding tasks, including sentiment analysis and text classification.
+BERT is an early example of what are now broadly referred to as large language models.
+Architecturally, it is an encoder-only model, unlike generative models such as GPT or Claude.9 Instead, BERT is optimized for natural language understanding tasks, including sentiment analysis and text classification.